bsc-pm-ompss-at-fpga/ompss-2-matmul/README.md

 The task implementation may be changed if support for some external library is enabled at compile time.
 Otherwise, a basic implementation is provided.
 See the *Build variables* section for more information.

-To taskify the matrices initialization and the result checking by blocks, the option `-DTIMING_ALL` can be added to the `CFLAGS` environment variable.
-In addition, the timing shown at the execution end will include those new tasks.

-To use the IMPLEMENTS feature, which allow have several implementations for a same task, the option `-DUSE_IMPLEMENTS` can be added to the `CFLAGS` environment variable.
-This will cause the matmulBlock funtion have two targets: FPGA and SMP (implemented using OPENBLAS, MKL or basic C code).

 ### Build instructions
 Clone the repository:
 ```